Azure-Samples/azure-search-openai-javascript/README.md

   You can also view the Quotas tab in [Azure OpenAI studio](https://oai.azure.com/) to understand how much capacity you have.
 - **Azure Storage**: The default storage account uses the `Standard_LRS` SKU.
   To improve your resiliency, we recommend using `Standard_ZRS` for production deployments, which you can specify using the `sku` property under the `storage` module in `infra/main.bicep`.
-- **Azure Cognitive Search**: The default search service uses the `Standard` SKU with the free semantic search option, which gives you 1000 free queries a month.
+- **Azure AI Search**: The default search service uses the `Standard` SKU with the free semantic search option, which gives you 1000 free queries a month.
 Assuming your app will experience more than 1000 questions, you should either change `semanticSearch` to "standard" or disable semantic search entirely in the request options.
 If you see errors about search service capacity being exceeded, you may find it helpful to increase the number of replicas by changing `replicaCount` in `infra/core/search/search-services.bicep` or manually scaling it from the Azure Portal.
 - **Azure Container Apps**: The default container app setup uses 1 vCPU core and 2 GB RAM per container, with autoscaling enabled.
 The minimum number of replicas is set to 1, and the maximum to 10.
   You can change vCPU and RAM capacity [in the template](https://github.com/Azure-Samples/azure-search-openai-javascript/blob/main/infra/main.bicep#L144-L145), and define your own auto-scaling rules based on load.
   For more details, read [Set scaling rules in Azure Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/scale-app?pivots=azure-resource-manager).